-Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score Pumping Station Risks Failure of pumps due to flooding Due to inadequate drainage or poor siting of pump house Low High 3 Deterioration of raw water as a result of flooding or heavy rain Due to inability to close intake when raw water has deteriorated.
+Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score Pumping Station Risks Failure of pumps due to flooding Loss of supply Due to inadequate drainage or poor siting of pump house Low High 3 General Risks Deterioration of raw water as a result of flooding or heavy rain Turbidity Due to inability to close intake when raw water has deteriorated.
 Medium Medium 4

-Table 5.
-Distributio line break Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score General Risks pressure problems as a result of leaking service pipe Microbiological contamination Loss of pressure Due to ingress due to leaking service pipe Medium Medium 4 General Risks Loss of supply from regional supply line Loss of supply Failure of flow from regional supply Low High 3 General Risks Build up of deposits in network as a result of inadequate flushing frequency and/or velocity Discoloration taste & odour Resulting from inadequate flushing of problem areas.
+Risk Description Hazard Cause of Potential Failure Likelihood Consequence Risk Score General Risks Contamination of water in supply or pressure problems as a result of leaking service pipe Microbiological contamination Loss of pressure Due to ingress due to leaking service pipe Medium Medium 4 General Risks Loss of supply from regional supply line Loss of supply Failure of flow from regional supply Low High 3 General Risks Build up of deposits in network as a result of inadequate flushing frequency and/or velocity Discoloration taste & odour Resulting from inadequate flushing of problem areas.
 Medium Medium 4 General Risks Broken main as a result of PRY failure Loss of supply Chemical contamination Microbiological contamination As a result of a broken main due to high pressure due to failure of PRY.
 Medium Medium 4 General Risks Loss of supply and/or deterioration of water quality as a result of broken main Loss of supply Chemical contamination Microbiological contamination As a result of a broken main due to failure of pipe integrity.
 Medium High 6 General Risks Contamination of water as a result of cross-connection Chemical contamination Microbiological contamination As a result of connection with private supply due to customer having dual connection, no air gap Low High 3 General Risks Contamination of water in supply as a result of the use of non-approved or inappropriate materials in the Chemical contamination As a result of contact with inappropriate materials.
 Low High 3 General Risks Deterioration of water quality due to change in normal flow pattern.
 Chemical contamination Due to mains sediment being disturbed by increased flow.
-Medium Medium 4 General Risks Failure to meet demand as a result of failure to mend break in a reasonable time Loss of supply Medium High 6 General Risks Failure to meet demand due to inability to operate valves as required.
+Medium Medium 4 General Risks Failure to meet demand as a result of failure to mend break in a reasonable time Loss of supply As a result of poor access.
+Medium High 6 General Risks Failure to meet demand due to inability to operate valves as required.
 Loss of supply Inability to operate valves when needed due to the lack of maintenance Medium High 6 General Risks Failure to meet demand as a result of insufficient valves to isolate area affected by break Loss of supply Due to high loss of water due lack of isolation of mains Low High 3 General Risks Failure to meet demand as a results of operating system above design pressure Loss of supply Due to broken mains as a result of operating mains above design pressure.
 Medium High 6 General Risks Failure to meet demand as a result of breaks caused by age-related deterioration.
 Loss of supply Resulting from break due to deterioration of pipe condition due to age.
-Medium Medium 4 General Risks Loss of pressure as a result of leakage - inadequate leakage control/poor maintenance.
+Medium Medium 4 General Risks Loss of pressure as a result of leakage Loss of supply Loss of pressure Due to leakage due to inadequate leakage control/poor maintenance.
 Medium Medium 4 General Risks Loss of supply as a result of failure of critical main due to lack of alternative supply Loss of supply Due to break on a critical main such that no alternative means of supply is available Medium High 6